adalfarus/Qt-Frameless-Window/README.md

 ## Document
-Want to know more about PyQt-Frameless-Window?
+Want to know more about PySide6-Frameless-Window?
 Please read the [help document](https://pyqt-frameless-window.readthedocs.io/) 👈

 ## Notes
 1. `FramelessWindow` provides a default custom title bar.
-If you don't like it, just rewrite it as [demo.py](https://github.com/zhiyiYo/PyQt-Frameless-Window/blob/master/examples/demo.py) does.
+If you don't like it, just rewrite it as [demo.py](https://github.com/zhiyiYo/PyQt-Frameless-Window/blob/PySide6/examples/demo.py) does.

 2. Moving the acrylic window on Win10 may get stuck.
 At present, there is no good solution.
 Maybe you can disable the acrylic effect when moving the window, but I haven't done this in the source code.
 3. Snap layout is not enabled by default.
 See [#56](https://github.com/zhiyiYo/PyQt-Frameless-Window/issues/56) to learn how to enable it.